xcore/hw_slicekit_system/doc_a16/a16_core_board.rst

 Presence detect signals are present on both the ``Chain`` Connector and ``Square`` Slot connectors to allow detection of a connected board and subsequent automatic switching of the JTAG chain.
 In a system of multiple Core Boards, the Master is the source of the JTAG chain so the system can only be debugged from the master.
 Other boards will see no devices in the JTAG chain.

-The use of XScope is covered in the XMOS Links section.
-The XScope XMOS Link can be either enabled or disabled via a switch on the XSYS adapter board.
+The use of xSCOPE is covered in the xCONNECT Links section.
+The xSCOPE xCONNECT link can be either enabled or disabled via a switch on the XSYS adapter board.

 A16 Boot
 --------

-Master Core Boards boot from SPI flash, while slave Core Boards boot from XMOS link ``XLB`` from the next connected Core Board.
+Master Core Boards boot from SPI flash, while slave Core Boards boot from xCONNECT link ``XLB`` from the next connected Core Board.

-To allow re-use of the SPI boot pins (ports 1A, 1B, 1C, 1D) as signal IO pins for the ``Star``, ``Triangle`` and ``A`` slot, a latched bus switch is used which connects the xCore SPI pins to either the SPI Flash or to the Slice Card Slots.
+To allow re-use of the SPI boot pins (ports 1A, 1B, 1C, 1D) as signal I/O pins for the ``Star``, ``Triangle`` and ``A`` slot, a latched bus switch is used which connects the xCORE SPI pins to either the SPI Flash or to the Slice Card Slots.
 The switch is controlled by X0D42 and X0D43 (P8D6 and P8D7 on Tile 0: on the ``Triangle`` slot).
 Once the device has booted X0D43 is used to enable or disable the SPI interface, X0D42 should then transition from low to high to latch the selection.
 The SPI selection state is then maintained until the system is reset.

 .. only:: latex